James Gladstone (American football): Los Angeles Rams (2016–2024)

 Gladstone was hired by the Los Angeles Rams in 2016 as a senior assistant to general manager Les Snead, meeting him through his son Logan who he had coached previously at Clayton High School.
-In 2018, he was promoted to player personnel coordinator.
-In 2020, Gladstone was promoted to director of scouting strategy.
-In 2021, Gladstone was promoted to director of scouting and during that season, the Rams won Super Bowl LVI.
+In 2018, Gladstone was promoted to player personnel coordinator.
+Two years later, he was promoted to director of scouting strategy.
+The following season, Gladstone was promoted to director of scouting and during that season, the Rams won Super Bowl LVI.
 In 2022, he shifted back to director of scouting strategy.

 Jacksonville Jaguars (2025–present)

 On February 21, 2025, Gladstone was named the general manager of the Jacksonville Jaguars.
-Hired at age 34, he is the current youngest general manager in the NFL.
-In offseason the Jaguars cut Devin Duvernay, Evan Engram and Gabe Davis as well they signed Robert Hainsey, Chuma Edoga, Dyami Brown, Hunter Long, Nick Mullens, Johnny Mundt, Jourdan Lewis and Eric Murray. in 2025 NFL Draft the Jaguars trading up from #5 to #2 and they selected a former Heisman Trophy winner Travis Hunter out of the University of Colorado.
+Hired at age 34, he is currently the youngest general manager in the NFL.
+In the offseason, the Jaguars cut Devin Duvernay, Evan Engram, and Gabe Davis while signing Robert Hainsey, Chuma Edoga, Dyami Brown, Hunter Long, Nick Mullens, Johnny Mundt, Jourdan Lewis, and Eric Murray.
+In the 2025 NFL draft, the Jaguars traded up three places from the fifth to the second pick and selected Heisman Trophy winner Travis Hunter out of Colorado.

 Personal life

-Gladstone and his wife, Julie, have one daughter and one son together.
+Gladstone and his wife, Julie, have two children together.